PrimerPages/github-pages-demo/_docs/posts.md

 These show up as "related posts" underneath a post.

-See [tagging](plugins/tagging.md) for additional features and settings using the `jekyll-tagging` plugin.

 ### Categories

 Categories of a post work similar to the tags above: